Last updated on February 25th, 2023 at 10:20 pm

-Nilum sat in the chair next to me, patiently feeding me sips of chai from a steaming cup, while the henna paint on my hands dried.
-The front and back of my hands were covered in intricate designs, suns and flowers in delicate patterns.
+Nilum sat in the chair next to me, patiently feeding me sips of chai from a steaming cup, while the Mehndi (henna paint) on my hands dry.
+The front and back of my hands are covered in intricate designs, suns, and flowers in delicate patterns.

 The henna requires an hour or so to dry, and then you apply oil to your hands and let it soak in.
 After another half-hour or so, you can scrape the henna off your hands with a butter knife, or just rub your hands together to rub the brown paint off in little chips and flakes.

 It leaves an orange-red design all over your hands, which deepens and darkens overnight to a reddish brown.
 I was told not to wash my hands until the next morning so the color could set.